aaronsharma/SEGP/Portfolio/Sprints & Project Management.md

 Broadly speaking however the roles within the teams were:

 - **Aaron: Creative**<br/>
-Aaron was initially responsible for creating and maintaining the Github respository, aswell as the Discord Server for communciation.
+Aaron was initially responsible for creating and maintaining the Github repository, as well as the Discord Server for communication.
 During the development phase, this role was shifted to a more creative aspect, with tasks being the initial sketch ups of the UI, the paper prototype production and finally the creation of the logo.
 - **Fenner: Back-end development**<br/>
 Fenner was responsible for getting the dashboard up and running integrating Docker and MongoDB.
 After this Fenner’s role shifted to merging front and back end with assistance and communication from the front-end developer.
 Finally to instructing and helping to implement changes to the front-end, that needed to be made to simplify the UI and improve the flow of the site as a whole.
 - **Nathan: Project management**<br/>
 Nathan created the admin and ideas ranches to keep those elements separate from client facing branches.
 Part of this was an early adoption of a [meetings ](https://github.com/aaronsharma/SEGP/blob/admin/meetingsLog.txt) log.
 Management mainly consisted on keeping everybody informed of decisions and plans and attempting a schedule.
 He also took lead on research, algorithm design, writing and creating multi-media images, and non Glacier View paper prototypes.
 - **Shiruo: Front-end development**<br/>
 Shiruo was responsible for front-end development.
 The first part was the preliminary design and development of front-end.
-The second part was modifing the front-end interface and components function according to the requirements of project leader and back-end developer in the middle of project.
+The second part was modifying the front-end interface and components function according to the requirements of project leader and back-end developer in the middle of project.
 The final work was to help the combination of front and back end codes.
 She planned and executed the project [video package](https://github.com/aaronsharma/SEGP/blob/shiruo/grp_video.mp4).

 #### 6. Working Methods